openedx/edx-documentation/en_us/install_operations/source/birch.rst

 ******************************

-The Open edX Birch release contains several new features for students, course staff, and developers.
+The Open edX Birch release contains several new features for students, course teams, and developers.
 See the Open edX Release Notes for more details.

 ..
 Note::
  There are several new features in the Birch release that are available, but